Hurricane Michael

 At least 74 deaths were attributed to the storm, including 59 in the United States and 15 in Central America.
 Michael caused an estimated $25.1 billion (2018 USD) in damages, including $100 million in economic losses in Central America, damage to U.S. fighter jets with a replacement cost of approximately $6 billion at Tyndall Air Force Base, and at least $6.23 billion in insurance claims in the U.S. Losses to agriculture alone exceeded $3.87 billion.
 As a tropical disturbance, the system caused extensive flooding in Central America in concert with a second disturbance over the eastern Pacific Ocean.
 In Cuba, the hurricane's winds left over 200,000 people without power as the storm passed to the island's west.
-Along the Florida panhandle, the cities of Mexico Beach and Panama City suffered the worst of Michael, with catastrophic damage reported due to the extreme winds and storm surge.
+Along the Florida panhandle, the cities of Mexico Beach and Panama City suffered the worst of Michael, incurring catastrophic damage from the extreme winds and storm surge.
 Numerous homes were flattened and trees felled over a wide swath of the panhandle.
 A maximum wind gust of 139 mph was measured at Tyndall Air Force Base before the sensors failed.
 As Michael tracked across the Southeastern United States, strong winds caused extensive power outages across the region.